 Spring is the season of new beginnings, so why not see it in a new place, or see a familiar place in a new light?
-Here are six Four Seasons destinations that call for exploration this spring.
+Here are five Four Seasons destinations that call for exploration this spring.

 In the garden- and temple-filled city of Kyoto, spring is synonymous with sakura (cherry blossom) season, when the city is awash in shades of pale pink.
 One particularly famous spot for admiring the blooms is the tree-lined road along the Kamogawa River, but you don’t have to stop there.
 “My hometown is near Ginkakuji Temple on the north side of Kyoto city,” says Kanako Morita, Concierge Team Leader at Four Seasons Hotel Kyoto.
 “When it was sakura season, my father and I used to walk Philosophy Path among the beautiful cherry blossoms and then go up to Mount Daimonji for a half-hour of hiking,” he says.
 Looking down at the view of Kyoto city from the top of the mountain in spring weather with my family is an absolute favourite memory.”

 Come spring, the bright flowers that give India’s Silicon Valley its other nickname, the Garden City, put on a spectacular show.
-You’ll see the asymmetrical mauve and pink blossoms of the purple bauhinia, as well as Indian laburnum, or golden shower trees, with their cascading bunches of bright yellow flowers.
+You’ll see the asymmetrical mauve and pink blossoms of the purple bauhinia, as well as Indian laburnum, or golden shower trees, with their cascading branches of bright yellow flowers.

-“A morning walk in Lalbagh Botanical Garden is always wondrous.
-Just strolling through the trees – some of which are very interesting and ancient – brings joy,” says Rachita Bhargava, assistant Chef Concierge at Four Seasons Hotel Bengaluru.
+“A morning walk in Lalbagh Botanical Garden or Cubbon Park is always wondrous,” says Siddhant Chalke, Chief Concierge at Four Seasons Hotel Bengaluru.
+“Just strolling through the trees – some of which are very interesting and ancient – brings joy.”

 What’s your ideal spring break?